-- 16. Install new mounting stud and union square ring - 17.
-Install a new reservoir "O" ring seal, lubricated with Power Steering Fluid, onto housing. - 18.
+- 16. Install a new reservoir "O" ring seal, lubricated with Power Steering Fluid, onto housing. - 17.
 Lubricate reservoir sealing edge with Power Steering Fluid and place reservoir onto housing in the normal position.
-Press down on reservoir until it seats onto housing; check position of stud and union seals. - 19.
-Place a new "O" ring seal, lubricated with Power Steering Fluid, onto union and install union assembly and studs. - 20.
-Support the drive shaft on the opposite side of the keyway and tap the woodruff key into place. - Slide the pulley onto the shaft.
-Do not hammer on the pulley. - Install the pulley nut and torque to 60 ft. lbs.
+Press down on reservoir until it seats onto housing; check position of stud and union seals. - 18.
+Place a new "O" ring seal, lubricated with Power Steering Fluid, onto union and install union assembly and studs. - 19.
+Support the drive shaft on the opposite side of the keyway and tap the woodruff key into place. - 20.
+Slide the pulley onto the shaft.
+Do not hammer on the pulley. - 21.
+Install the pulley nut and torque to 60 ft. lbs.